-The ICLRC took part in the third session of negotiations on an international treaty on plastic pollution
+The ICLRC took part in the third session of negotiations on an international instrument on plastic pollution

 Substantive discussions were based on a zero draft of the future instrument published in September 2023 in three contact groups.